 The first 4 ODIs were rather one-sided although Australia won the 5th one by 2 wickets.

-Australia won the by just 2 runs, making it a 9-0 sweep.
+Australia won this by just 2 runs, making it a 9-0 sweep.
 Remember that this was in their home country.

 Nothing like this was achieved until India visited Sri Lanka in 2017: